jonasauda/understanding_drone_landing/README.md

 ```
 ## Documentation

-Available soon.
+This project relys on a Optical tracking system.
+Therefore, to run this project you need to stream tracking data (position and rotation) of the drones to this framework.

+We use VinteR (https://github.com/jonasauda/VinteR) to stream our data from OptiTrack Motive to our application.
+You can implement your own adapter to receive tracking data in vinter_receiver.py

-We are currently in the process of finalizing the code base.
-If you already want to use the code feel free to write an email to: jonas.auda@uni-due.de if you encounter any problems.
+If you have any questions, feel free to write an email to: jonas.auda@uni-due.de

 ## License
 MIT